mrengy/recycleabike/README.md

 [Install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)

 From the root of the repository on your local machine, run [Composer's install command](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies).
-This will install WordPress Core and the specified plugins.
+This will download files for WordPress Core and the specified plugins.
 Note that if you installed Composer globally on your machine, the command is `composer install` but if you installed Composer locally within the repository, the command is `php composer.phar install`.

 You may need to create [the default .htaccess file](https://wordpress.org/support/article/htaccess/#basic-wp) in the root of your local repository.